olijaun/idontbyte/_posts/2019-09-23-Idempotence.md

 ca6cf316-6061-47a2-8948-6864d5b84839
 {% endhighlight %}

 Note that the service creates a new deposit id and returns it (ca6cf316-6061-47a2-8948-6864d5b84839).
 The service has to remember all `request-id`s that he successfully processed.
-If he repeatedly receives the same `request-id` he indicates this with a special return code.
-For example you could use a 4xx return code like 442.
+If the service is called with the same `request-id` again then it indicates this with a special return code.
+For example you could use a cutstom 4xx return code like 442.
 According to the [rfc2616](https://tools.ietf.org/html/rfc2616#section-6.1.1) it is fine to define custom status codes:

 > HTTP status codes are extensible

+I think that the HTTP status code 409 (CONFLICT) is probably not suitable because it implies that the client can resolve the conflict and resubmit the request which is not the case here.
+Once a request id is "used", the client will always get the same response over and over again.

+Sidenote: So why not behave "completely idempotent" and just return a 2xx status code?
+The problem with this solution is that it is often more difficult to implement.
+If a client sends a request id that has been used before but together with a different request body then what should happen?
+I think it would be a bad idea to just respond with "OK".
+So in order for the service to detect this situation it needs to know the original request body in order to assert that the request is the same as the originally submitted one.
+Also if the POST returns the ID of the newly generated resource (or even a representation of the resource) then the service has to remember it.
+So by just saying that the request id has been used before you avoid all of these problem.
+But from the client's standpoint it would be easier because as long as it sends the same request-id with same body it doesn't have to care.

-This solution has the advantage that the service can control the generation of the deposit ID and no additional service is required in order to generate an ID.
+Summarizing: By using a request id the service can control the generation of the deposit ID and no additional service is required in order to generate an ID.
 Of course it is again up to the client to use a proper `request-id` that will not clash with IDs used by others.
 A good choice would be a UUID Type 4 and service side validation of the `request-id`.

-This also allows to properly use POST instead of PUT for creation of resources.
+This approach also allows to properly use POST instead of PUT for creation of resources.

 ## Service implementation considerations

 When implementing and idempotent service special care has to be taken when persisting a `request-id`.
 One has to make sure the ID is "unique" (e.g. using UNIQUE constraints in a database).
 Violations of this constraint must be handled according to the approach taken.

-Also it must be assured that the business entity (the account deposit in the example) is saved in the same local transaction as the `request-id`:
+Also it must be assured that the business entity (the account deposit in the example) is saved in the same local transaction as the `request-id`.
+Note that the following code is not meant a   s a good example for software design.
+I would not implement this all in one class and I'm aware of the `@Transactional` annotation of course.

 {% highlight java %}
 @Path("/accounts/{id}")